Royal parrotfinch

 The royal parrotfinch (Erythrura regia) is a species of estrildid finch endemic to Vanuatu in the South Pacific Ocean.
 It is found commonly at mid-altitudes on the larger islands such as Espiritu Santo, above 300 m., but it also can be found at small sea-level islands in fruiting figs in forest edge in Emae and Tongoa.
 This species is usually found in singles, pairs or small groups feeding on figs in the forest canopy.

-Clements has lumped this bird into the red-headed parrotfinch.
+Taxonomy

+Taxonomists disagree on whether the royal parrotfinch is a standalone species or a subspecies of red-headed parrotfinch (Erythrura cyaneovirens).
+As of 2026, the HBW/IUCN, Clements, and AviList taxonomies consider it a subspecies, E. c. regia.
+IOC taxonomy retains it as a separate species.

 Identification

 The royal parrotfinch is approximately 11 cm long.
 This species is a multicoloured finch.
 Male royal parrotfinches have a bright red head and tail, blue breast and turquoise-green upperparts, while females are greener in colour.
 Young royal parrotfinches are duller with a dull blue head.
 This species has a high, thin voice and trilling song.

 Threats

 This species is threatened by commercial logging which has removed its natural habitat.
-There are also reports of small-scale cage-bird trade of royal parrotfinchs.
-The IUCN has classified the species as being vulnerable.
+There are also reports of small-scale cage-bird trade of royal parrotfinches.